Hammer Of Thor – Great Loss Of Treasure That Protected Aesir Gods And Asgard

 Freya was eager to help: “I would give my gift even if it were made of gold or silver to find Mjölnir, “she said.

-Loki flew off and began his search and so he found at last Thrym, Lord of the Giants, who asked Loki why he did come.
+Loki flew off and began his search, so he finally found Thrym, Lord of the Giants, who asked Loki why he had come.

 Then Loki asked: “Have you hidden Thor’s hammer?

-When Loki and Thor told to Freya what Thrym said, the goddess was furious and did not want to hear about it.
-The Aesir gods’ reaction was at first – the great consternation, but then, they met together to discuss the situation, which was difficult, dangerous and embarrassing.
+When Loki and Thor told Freya what Thrym said, the goddess was furious and did not want to hear about it.
+The Aesir gods’ reaction was initially great consternation, but then they met together to discuss the situation, which was difficult, dangerous, and embarrassing.

-They could not force Freya to marry Thrym but how could they retrieve the hammer, then?
+They could not force Freya to marry Thrym, but how could they retrieve the hammer?

 Heimdallr came up with a solution.
 His plan was good because they could get back the hammer without any risk for Freya.